+In [Z], the authors set up a 12 player match of Unreal Tournament 2003 in a controlled environment.
+Each player is assigned a specific amount of latency and jitter for the duration of the match.
+After the match, the players answer a questionnaire about their experience in the game.
+This study still uses relatively few players, but they are able to conclude that 60ms of latency noticeably reduces both performance and experience of this game.

+In general, it seems that 60 ms [18], or even 45 ms [W] are better estimates at how much latency is acceptable in the most fast-paced games than the traditionally quoted 100ms value.

+In other cases the latency of the content is for example determined by conversational delay thresholds.
+Typically, around 200ms are acceptable.

+Overall, different applications and use cases require different delay requirements and this phenomena should be considered.

+The four following categories are considered:

+Ultra-Low-Latency applications: roundtrip interaction delay threshold of at most 50ms latency.

+Low-Latency applications: roundtrip interaction delay threshold of at most 100ms latency.

+Moderate latency applications: roundtrip interaction delay threshold of at most 200ms latency.

+Non latency critical applications: roundtrip interaction delay threshold higher than 200ms latency.

+4.3 XR Delivery in 5G System

-Delivery Technologies
+4.3.1 General Delivery Categories

 For the purpose of classifying use cases, this clause defines delivery categories for XR experiences.
 The following categories are defined:

 - Download: An XR experience is downloaded and consumed offline without requiring a connection.
-All media and experience related traffic is downlink
+All media and experience related traffic is downlink.

 - (Passive) Streaming: The experience is consumed in real-time from a network server.
 The user does not interact with the XR experience, or if interacting with the XR experience, the interaction is not triggering any uplink traffic.
 All media related traffic is downlink.

 - Interactive (Streaming): The experience is consumed in real-time from a network server.
 The user (or the device automatically) interacts with the XR experience and the interaction changes the delivered content.
-The traffic is predominantly downlink, but small traffic is uplink, e.g. pose information.
+The traffic is predominantly downlink, but certain traffic is uplink, e.g. pose information.
 Different flavours of interaction exist, for example viewport adaptation, gaming events, etc. Interaction delay limit requirements may be different, ranging immersive latency requirements to more static selection interaction.

 - Conversational: The experience is generated, shared and consumed in real-time from two or more participants with conversational latency requirements.

-- Split Compute/Rendering: Network functions support processing of immersive scenes and the delivery is split into more than one connection, e.g. Split rendering, Edge Computing, etc. The latency and interaction requirements again depend on the use case and the architecture implementation
+- Split Compute/Rendering: Network functions run an XR engine to support processing of immersive scenes and the delivery is split into more than one connection, e.g. Split rendering, Edge Computing, etc. The latency and interaction requirements again depend on the use case and the architecture implementation

-A more detailed analysis of architectures in the context of 5G is provided in clause 6.
+A more detailed analysis of architectures in the context of 5G is provided in clause X.